rnystrom/RWDevCon-View-Controller-Transitions/0-For-Instructor/2-Demo-Instructions.md

 ### Create Animators

-Just like you created the file *FullscreenPresentationDelegate.swift*, right-click the **Animation Coordinators** group and create two more swift files: **FullscreenPresentationAnimator.swift** and **FullscreenPresentationDelegate.swift**.
+Just like you created the file *FullscreenPresentationDelegate.swift*, right-click the **Animation Coordinators** group and the file **FullscreenPresentationAnimator.swift**.

 Open the file **FullscreenPresentationAnimator.swift**, and at the top import UIKit: